 Therefore, ridding the world of landmines and other explosives is crucial.
 But it is also a laborious, dangerous and expensive task.
 A landmine can take 10 seconds to arm and two minutes to lay, but could take a 12 person team a full day to locate and remove.

-Without hero dogs like Hamilton, this task would be far harder.
+Without heroes like Hamilton and dogs’ sense of smell, this task would be far harder.